 "Are you sure?
 If you let me go I'll just return to Naruto and we'll search for you and bring you back."

 Sasuke sheathed his katana once again and regarded her coolly.
 "If you can find me," he challenged coldly before his hand came down on her neck and her vision turned into darkness.

 Sasuke stared down at Sakura's motionless body and wondered what he was supposed to feel upon seeing her again.
 She had changed.
 He could tell by the way she spoke to him.
 She was confident and she was controlled.
 She only allowed emotions to show when she wanted them to.
 That was…different.
-The Sakura he'd once known was so overtly emotional as to be a severe annoyance
+The Sakura he'd once known had been so overtly emotional she'd been nothing but a hindrance.

 And he wouldn't even get started on her obvious physical changes as her body had matured into adulthood.

 But it didn't matter.
 He had randomly wondered now and then over the years of separation how he'd react if he ever saw any of his former teammates again, and now that question had been answered.